UPPMAX/UPPMAX-documentation/docs/getting_started/login_bianca.md

  2. Type your UPPMAX password,
-    directly followed by the UPPMAX 2-factor authentication number, for example `verysecret678123`, then press enter
+    directly followed by the UPPMAX 2-factor authentication number, for example `verysecret678123`, then press enter.
+    In this case, the password is `verysecret` and `678123` is the 2FA number.

 After authenticated using the UPPMAX password and 2FA, you are logged in on Bianca's shared network,